BTKNdlela/holbertonschool-shell/basics/README.md

-./0-current_working_directory - Print current directory absolute path name \n ./1-listit - Display the contents list of your current directory. \n ./2-bring_me_home -  Changes the working directory to the user's home directory.
+./0-current_working_directory - Print current directory absolute path name

+./1-listit - Display the contents list of your current directory.

+./2-bring_me_home -  Changes the working directory to the user's home directory.